 — Derek W. H. Thomas, Senior Minister, First Presbyterian Church, Columbia, South Carolina; Teaching Fellow, Ligonier Ministries; Chancellor’s Professor, Reformed Theological Seminary

-“Ours is a day of great fears—fear of financial collapse, fear of terrorist attacks, fear of climatic disasters, fear of a deadly pandemic—all kinds of fears, except the most important of all: the reverential fear of God.
+“Ours is a day of great fears—fear of financial collapse, fear of terrorist attacks, fear of climatic disasters, all kinds of fears, except the most important of all: the reverential fear of God.
 How needed then is this marvelous study of a much-neglected theme, one that is central to the Scriptures and vital to human flourishing.”

 — Michael A. G. Haykin, Chair and Professor of Church History, The Southern Baptist Theological Seminary